AI4SCR/ATHENA/README.md

 See [Travis CI documentation](https://docs.travis-ci.com/user/notifications/#configuring-slack-notifications) for more info.

-Have a look a the example [slack channel for the blueprint bots](https://ibm-research.slack.com/archives/C02167RH2LW)
+Have a look a the example [slack channel for the spatialHeterogeneity bots](https://ibm-research.slack.com/archives/C02167RH2LW)

 ### Docker support

-The blueprint contains a `Dockerfile` that builds an image containing the python package.
+The spatialHeterogeneity contains a `Dockerfile` that builds an image containing the python package.
 At the moment, it is based on the image `python:3.7` and this can be adapted to your needs.
 Docker images can be stored in a docker registry for later use.
 IBM TaaS offers the possibility to create an enterprise docker registry on Artifactory.